RazviOverflow/razvioverflow.github.io/starthacking.md

 - <span style="color:yellow">Online article (in spanish) “14 webs para poner a pruebas tus habilidades como hacker”.</span> (14 webs to test your skills as a hacker)
 [https://www.r3cybersecurity.com/webs-para-poner-a-prueba-habilidades-hacking/](https://www.r3cybersecurity.com/webs-para-poner-a-prueba-habilidades-hacking/)

 This compilation is in constant growth and change as it's being actively maintained.
-If you miss a page and consider it is worth posting, have suggestions or find errors, please contact the [author](https://twitter.com/Razvieu).
+If you miss a page and consider it is worth posting, have suggestions or find errors, please contact the [author (@Razvieu)](https://twitter.com/Razvieu).